google/tracing-framework/docs/call_tracing.md

 ## Manual Instrumentation

-If you have a Javascript file you'd like to instrument the easiest way to get started is by using the `wtf-instrument` tool included in the npm package (aka `./bin/instrument.js` in the repo).
+If you have a JavaScript file you'd like to instrument the easiest way to get started is by using the `wtf-instrument` tool included in the npm package (aka `./bin/instrument.js` in the repo).